 The Monitoring Council has generated a rough estimate of overall workgroup costs required to develop the initial versions of working portals based on coordinated monitoring and assessment programs by assuming that 1/3 of portals will involve a level of effort equivalent to the Safe to Swim portal, 1/3 will require effort equal to that estimated by the Wetlands workgroup, and 1/3 will fall midway between these two extremes.
-This is equivalent to 10 portals at \$90,000, 10 at roughly \$1.2 million, and 10 at approximately \$650,000, for a total portal development and startup cost over the Comprehensive Strategy's nine remaining years of \$0.9 million + \$12 million + \$6.5 million = \$19.4 million.
+This is equivalent to 10 portals at \$90,000, 10 at roughly \$1.2 million, and 10 at approximately \$650,000.
+Basic costing assumptions are shown in Table 5 and estimated annual costs for ten years in Figure 10.
+Table 5 and Figure 10 show an increasing level of effort, peaking in years 6 and 7 and then declining to a maintenance level.